The probabilistic world: Fundamental probabilities

+In this work we propose a fundamental description of the world in terms of ``classical'' probabilities.
+Our starting point will be the simple ``classical'' laws for probability distributions and expectation values of observables.
+We will find that rich structures develop from the simple axioms for classical probabilities.
+Our basic setting is rather different from classical Newtonian physics based on differential evolution equations, and corresponding generalizations to classical field theories.
+It also differs from the conceptual setting of quantum mechanics where new mathematical objects and axioms are introduced beyond classical probabilities.
+Both classical field theory and quantum mechanics arise in our approach as particular special cases.

-In the present work we propose that the fundamental physics description of our world is based entirely on the classical probabilistic concepts of probability distributions, observables and their expectation values.
-The basic ingredients are a set of ``classical states'' or ``variables'' $\tau$, a probability distribution that associates to each $\tau$ a probability $p(\tau) \geq 0$, $\sum_\tau p(\tau) = 1$, and observables that take real values $A(\tau)$ for a given variable $\tau$.
+For a formulation of the laws of nature in terms of fundamental probabilities the basic ingredients are a set of ``classical states'' or ``variables'' $\tau$, a probability distribution that associates to each $\tau$ a probability $p(\tau) \geq 0$, $\sum_\tau p(\tau) = 1$, and observables that take real values $A(\tau)$ for a given variable $\tau$.
 Expectation values of observables are computed according to the basic rule of classical statistics

 Here $\tau$ may be discrete or continuous variables, with an appropriate interpretation of the sum as integrals.
-An example for $\tau$ are configurations of Ising spins, or scalar fields $\varphi(x)$ for an euclidean quantum field theory.
+Examples for the variables~ $\tau$ are configurations of Ising spins, or scalar fields $\varphi(x)$ for an euclidean quantum field theory.
 The description of the world typically uses infinitely many continuous variables.
 A scalar field $\varphi(x)$ is of this type since it amounts to a continuous variable for every point $x$ in space or spacetime.
 Other names for the variables $\tau$ are ``basis events", or ``classical states".